matei-tm/f-orm-m8/README.md

 - accountId

-## Usage
+## Usage convention

-The package can be a start for other projects that aim to develop an ORM.
+The package can be a start for other projects that aim to develop an ORM scaffolding infrastructure.
+It is up to developers how they implement the gems of this package.
+We recommend the annotations to be placed as in the following example:
-Such a project is [https://github.com/matei-tm/flutter-sqlite-m8-generator](https://github.com/matei-tm/flutter-sqlite-m8-generator)

 ```dart
 @DataTable("a01_tests", TableMetadata.softDeletable)